rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 ---
 ### *From his halcyon days as a key member of pioneering indie band [The Oddfellows](https://youtu.be/yIXFuNWgxnQ), to his ongoing chameleon act with a prolific output numbering over 150 releases, Kelvin Tan’s music has always charted his own Singaporean story.
 But even as he finds himself with stories to tell across Singapore's scene, the singer-songwriter and his work remains curiously under the shadows.*

 ### *Off the back of 5 releases in 2020 and a well-received show at the Esplanade Outdoor Theatre with The Oddfellows, Kelvin continues to record with vigour, both with his solo efforts and beloved band.
-Over kopi, Big Duck caught up with Kelvin Tan as we found out about his story.*
+Over kopi, Big Duck caught up with Kelvin Tan, as we found out about his story.*

 *\-*